DoD-Platform-One/istio-core/docs/DEVELOPMENT_MAINTENANCE.md

-# How to upgrade the Istio ControlPlane Package chart
+# How to upgrade the Istio Base and Istiod Package charts
+#### This Document is a work in progress and will need to be re-evaluated prior to graduating packages from Sandbox

 1. Checkout the branch that renovate created.
 This branch will have the image tag updates and typically some other necessary version changes that you will want.
 You can either work off of this branch or branch off of it.
 1. Update via `kpt`:
     ```bash
-    # update to VERSION of the upstream charts auto-merging in changes
+    # update to VERSION of the upstream charts auto-merging in changes from the istio/chart directory run the following commands replacing the make sure to input the version.
-    kpt pkg update base@1.23.2 --strategy alpha-git-patch
+    kpt pkg update base@<version> --strategy alpha-git-patch
-    kpt pkg update istiod@1.23.2 --strategy alpha-git-patch
+    kpt pkg update istiod@<version> --strategy alpha-git-patch
     ```
     Or if you'd like to pull down upstream to a fresh `DIR` and manually merge in the changes yourself:
     ```bash